alex-ball/tikzgamemap/README.md

 A makefile is provided which you can use with the Make utility:

-  * Running `make tgm1.sty` just generates the package file.
+  * Running `make source` just generates the package file.
   * Running `make` generates the class file and documentation.
   * Running `make inst` generates and installs the files to your home TeX tree.
     (To undo, run `make uninst`.)